How long is your camp session?

 Our counseling staff consists of a combination of university and graduate students and young professionals who are engaged in a career or interested in working in the fields of education, psychology, occupational therapy, speech therapy and the like.
 All of our staff members have completed at least one year of college.
 In addition our multidisciplinary leadership team provides training, supervision, and clinical support to the Altitude Team.

-How will the campers be grouped?
+How will the participants be grouped?

-Campers are generally placed into groups of approximately six campers.
+participants are generally placed into groups of approximately six campers.
 When creating groups, our team tries to take into consideration the children’s ages, developmental levels, personalities, and overall presentation.
 There will be a minimum of two staff members assigned to each group of six, and additional professional staff who rotate among groups throughout the day.
-While campers travel with their groups, we encourage meeting and interactions with campers in other groups throughout the day – during activities, meals, free time, and evening programs.
+While participants travel with their groups, we encourage meeting and interactions with campers in other groups throughout the day – during activities, meals, free time, and evening programs.

 What contact will I have with the staff and camp directors during camp?